5jt/dyalog-cookbook/manuscript/03_structure.md

 A> * To make sure that no thread switch takes place between two statements.
 Something like A>
 A>   ~~~
-A>   tno←filename ⎕nTIE 0 ⋄ ⍴⎕nread tno 80 (⎕nsize tno) ⋄ ⎕nuntie tno
+A>   tno←filename ⎕nTIE 0 ⋄ l←⍴⎕nread tno 80 (⎕nsize tno) ⋄ ⎕nuntie tno
 A>   ~~~
 A>
 A>   is guaranteed to be executed as a unit.
 Depending on the circumstances this can be really important.